 But you’ve committed to yourself that you would do it.
 You will post inspiring coaching content every day this coming week.
 And you keep your commitments to yourself.

-Here are 11 ideas for Instagram content so that you can keep that commitment to post regular content that inspires your target market.
+Here are 11 ideas for Instagram content so that you can post regular content that inspires your target market.

 1. Behind the scenes

 What sort of process do you have for coaching your clients?
 Do you prep to prepare for calls?
 Do you send them a follow-up email afterward?
 Snap a photo of yourself doing some of that, or snap a photo of the template you use to write up the follow-up.

 Talk about how much you love coaching your clients and helping them with breakthroughs.
 People love seeing behind the scenes sneak peeks of what you do.
 And it has the bonus of helping pre-frame you as a professional who can really help them.